Widdringtonia wallichii: Methods of conservation

-One of the methods of population growth and conservation of W. wallichii is use of fire.
+One of the methods of population growth and conservation of W. cederbergensis is use of fire.
 Using calculated levels of fire during natural seed release which occurs in late summer and beginning autumn will assist in reduction of litter affecting seed dispersal.
 Litter during these periods inhibits the success of seed dispersal by blocking the seeds' movements of the winds and access to the runoff water.
 Their regeneration due to lack of seed dispersal from the blockage of litter and otherwise stated is inhibited as well.

-Another method is replantation of seedlings in newly burned areas of W. wallichii.
+Another method is replantation of seedlings in newly burned areas of W. cedarbergensis.
 Replanting seedlings in newly burned areas suggests when closely monitored and provided necessary components such as shade, soil, and competition from surrounding seedlings, they are successful in regrowth than seedlings planted prior.
 Also using pre heated seeds in previously burnt areas from wildfires increases success of growth.